yukinagae/sparkify-project/README.md

 The original size of the dataset is 12GB which is too large for my preliminary analysis, I used the small dataset (128MB) to perform data exploration process.

-After doing EDA, I created the below featurs for later modeling part.
+After doing EDA, I created the below features for later modeling part.

-- artist: the number of artist
+- artist: the number of artists
 - gender: 0 or 1
 - length: the total length
 - level: 0 or 1
 - page: the number of Thumbs Up / Thumbs Down
-- song: the number of song
+- song: the number of songs

 I have used three machine learning models: